UniversalDependencies/docs/_fi/compar.md

 ## compar (comparative)

 The dependency type `compar` is used in comparative constructions, most often involving adjectives in the comparative form.
 The head of the `compar` dependency is the comparative wordform, and the dependent is the compared element.
-Annotating comparative and superlative structures is described in Section [comparatives](#sec-comparatives).

 <!-- fname:compar.pdf -->